Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 The viewer is always available at `http://www.example.com/item-set/{item-set id}/play` and `http://www.example.com/item/{item id}/play`.
 Furthermore, it is automatically embedded in "item-set/{id}" and "item/{id}" show and/or browse
 pages.
-This can be disabled in the config of the module.
-Finally, a layout is available to add the viewer in any standard page.
+This can be disabled in the settings of the site.
+Finally, a block layout is available to add the viewer in any standard page.

 To embed the Universal Viewer, just use the helper: